VictorIFPE/Imapix/README.md

 ## Orientador(a):

-* Prof.Liliane Alves do Nascimento Sales
+* Prof. Liliane Alves do Nascimento Sales